ULHPC/tutorials/data/README.md

 At the end of our processing, we are using `fusermount` explicitly to unmount the encrypted overlay, such that the unencrypted view of your data is closed and data is flushed to the regular filesystem.

-Note that you should always ensure that this happens before your job reservation expires
+Note that you should always ensure that this happens before your job reservation expires.

 ```bash
 (node)$> fusermount -u dir